 Tank location should avoid direct sunlight.
-The tank must be positioned such that the tank floor slopes to its drain valve.
+The tank must be levelled such that the tank floor slopes to its drain valve.

 The seawater re-circulation equipment consists of suction pipe, pump, flow control valves, UV sterilisation unit, flowmeter, spray pipe and interconnecting pipework.
 'T' pieces either side of the pump provide for tank filling and emptying.
-A circuit diagram is shown on page 7.
+A circuit diagram is shown in Section 9.5.

-The seawater re-circulation equipment may be installed on site by the manufacturer or be self-assembled, provided the manufacturer's instructions are followed.
+The seawater re-circulation equipment may be installed on site by the manufacturer or be self-assembled provided the manufacturer's instructions are followed.
 Care should be taken to keep the pump clear of the floor and to install it and the UV in a dry area away from any splashing from the tank and from washing down, and clear of the handling of containers.
 The equipment is usually placed at the back or end of the tank.
-All valves must be accessible and the flowmeter and at least one end cap or similar indicator of each UV lamp unit clearly visible.
+All valves must be accessible and the flowmeter and at least one end cap of each UV lamp unit clearly visible.
 Pipework and equipment should be installed such that they drain when the system is emptied to avoid leaving areas of stagnant water when not in use.
 If this is not practical then means of draining specific pipework or equipment should be included.
 Access for maintenance is important, particularly to the UV sterilisation unit, which will require periodic cleaning and tube replacement.

 The tank is usually filled and emptied via the circulation pump, which has double valves on its suction and delivery sides to re-direct input from tank re-circulation to seawater supply, for filling, and to re-direct output from re-circulation to emptying.
 Flow rate is controlled by a valve on the delivery side.
+Single three-way valves can be fitted instead of the double valve configuration to simplify operation.